Alternative Fuel Vehicle (AFV) Certification on I-85 High Occupancy Toll (HOT) Lanes

 High occupancy vehicle (HOV) lanes are designated by a white diamond in the center of the lane and solid white lane lines.
 They are also referred to as carpool lanes.
 The Georgia Express Lanes on I-85 and the I-85 Extension are designated as High Occupancy Toll (HOT) Lanes.

-The AFV exemption in Georgia has been in effect since the I-85 HOT Lanes opened on October 1st, 2011.
+The AFV exemption in Georgia was in effect since the I-85 HOT Lanes opened on October 1st, 2011.
 The federal AFV exemption for HOT facilities can be found in 23 U.S.C.
 166(b)(5) as follows:

 Special Rule: Before September 30, 2025, if a public authority establishes procedures for enforcing the restriction on the use of a HOT facility by vehicles described in clauses (i) and (ii), the public authority may allow the use of the HOT facility by –